acl-org/reverie/acguidelines.md

 - some of the [common heuristics discussed in the reviewer guidelines](https://aclrollingreview.org/reviewerguidelines#3-check-for-common-review-issues-i2-i10), such as 'this is a resource paper', 'results are not sota'.
 Note that it contains new instructions about requests for comparisons to the latest 'closed' models.
 If you notice any such obvious problems, there's still time to contact the reviewer and ask them to fix them.
 The reviewers have been provided with extensive [reviewer guidelines](https://aclrollingreview.org/reviewerguidelines).

+ **What to do with problematic reviews:** unfortunately we have received quite a few reports of reviews with AI-generated content.
+This is a serious violation of reviewer guidelines: like authors, they can use it for assistance with language, but they bear responsibility for the content.
+Please check if you have anything like that in your batch, and if so - please reassign these papers to emergency reviewers.
+For other kinds of serious guidelines violations - e.g. dismissive or one-liner reviews - please consider the reviewer profile.
+Junior reviewers may be able and willing to do a better job if you ask them directly to fix a specific issue.
+If non-responsive, proceed with emergency reassignments.

+In the rare cases of serious malpractice you may see reviews that are so bad that they should be removed from consideration.
+Please note such cases down, you will be able to specify this in the meta-review.
+If by the start of reviewer discussion you have any reviews that are so problematic that they should be removed, please add an official comment on them, addressed to chairs and authors, with the following text: *"This review does not meet the ARR quality standards, and will be disregarded in the assessment"*.

-**Between-reviewer discussion** is less common on OpenReview, but if you happen to notice a case where that might be warranted (e.g. that reviewers contradict each other), you can point that out and invite them to discuss it before the start of author response.
+Between-reviewer discussion is less common on OpenReview, but if you happen to notice a case where that might be warranted (e.g. that reviewers contradict each other), you can point that out and invite them to discuss it before the start of author response.
 OR has a new [chat feature](#openreview--how-to-use-the-chat-feature) that may help with this.

-**Review chasing.** You will likely have some reviews missing by the deadline.
+**Review chasing.** You will likely have some reviews missing by the reviews-due deadline.
 You can easily check which papers have missing reviewers by going to your 'Assigned submissions' list, and entering `+numOfficialReviewDone<3` in the search field.
+Some of them may find that they are unable to complete some or all of their reviews due to personal emergencies; in these cases we ask them to notify you as soon as possible by adding an official comment on the paper.

 You can do the following:

 - **Option A.** Contact the reviewers who are late, and ask when they will submit their reviews.
 Many are late but do submit their reviews with some chasing.
 From past experience, it is more effective to reach out personally by email rather than through OR.
-If they confirm that they will submit their reviews before the start of author response period (Nov 22), then there is no need to assign emergency reviewers.
+If they confirm that they will submit their reviews before the start of author response period, then there is no need to assign emergency reviewers.
 - **Option B.** If the original reviewers are unresponsive, or they say that they cannot complete the reviews before the start of author response period, bring in emergency reviewers. **Each unresponsive reviewer should have exactly one replacement**.
 Many ARR cycles run at max reviewer capacity, so we cannot afford to spend more effort on one paper.

 There are two ways to find and invite emergency reviewers: